theNewDynamic/gohugo-theme-ananke/README.md

+# Ananke is not currently maintained and is seeking a new maintainer.
+If you're interested, drop an issue.
+Thanks!

-# Ananke, A theme for [Hugo](https://gohugo.io/), a framework for building websites.
+## Ananke, A theme for [Hugo](https://gohugo.io/), a framework for building websites.

 The intent of this theme is to provide a solid starting place for Hugo sites with basic features and include best practices for performance, accessibility, and rapid development.